 Cannabis was in and out of my life for years in a take it or leave it way.
 The bad stuff was awful.
 The good stuff was good.
-The great stuff — it was fucking heaven.
+The great stuff — it was medicine from heaven.
 Finding the right stuff was always the issue.

 In my late thirties, I took a bad fall and started experiencing neck pain that graduated into a simmering chronic pain.
 This became my formal introduction into our healthcare system — NYC ‘top docs’, eastern docs, osteopaths, nutritionists.
 You name it, I did it.
 Yet I kept getting worse.
 My pain and fear was now matched by frustration.

 At 40, during the height of my finance career, I made the decision to retire.
 I knew I needed the time to explore my health and reconnect with my spiritual life in a deep way.
 Because, as time was going by, my fall was becoming as much emotional as it was physical.
 For someone like me, supersensitive to stress, environments, medications, energy and so on, this had the power to throw me into a tailspin if I wasn’t careful.
 It was then that my relationship with cannabis was reignited.
 I instinctively knew I needed this sweet plant to get me through.
 And slowly but surely my pain subsided and I reconnected with Nina.
 The Nina I missed and needed.
 Thank you, flower, again.